Pandaindisguise/slate/source/includes/_site_building.md

 ####Featured Property Page

 Allows you to pull in listings for specific locations and display them on a designated page.

-How to set up featured property listings
+How to set up featured property listings:

 ###Advanced Search Forms